75 Staff Appreciation Ideas

 Source

-• Go for a 1:1 walk and let them know how much you appreciate them.
+• Go for a one-on-one walk and let them know how much you appreciate them.

 • Send random thank you notes in the mail.
 Getting good, old-fashioned mail can feel more special than picking up a note left in the classroom.

-• During staff meetings, encourage your staff to go around and share why they’re thankful for the person next to them.
+• During staff meetings, encourage your staff to go around and share why they are thankful for the person next to them.

 • Create a notebook with "All About Me" pages for each teacher to put in your lobby area.
-Families and other staff can use those ideas to show appreciation at the end of the year or whenever they feel like it!
+Families and other staff can use those ideas to show appreciation.

-• Have a staff gratitude jar and read these notes of gratitude during staff meetings—you can invite parents to write notes of gratitude to put into this jar.
+• Have a staff gratitude jar and read these notes of gratitude during staff meetings.
+You can invite families to write notes of gratitude to put into this jar.

 • Post teacher shout-outs or employee spotlights on your social media pages.